Andrew McCutchen Player Props: Pirates vs. Nationals

-Andrew McCutchen -- with an on-base percentage of .283 in his past 10 games, 88 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the Washington Nationals, with Chad Kuhl on the hill, on April 28 at 7:05 PM ET.
+Andrew McCutchen -- with an on-base percentage of .283 in his past 10 games, 88 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates versus the Washington Nationals, with Patrick Corbin on the mound, on April 29 at 1:05 PM ET.

 Andrew McCutchen Game Info & Props vs. the Nationals